Accept & Reject Statement-Based Uncertainty Models: Accept Reject Statement-Based Uncertainty Models

 \subsection{Accepting \& Rejecting Gambles, and the Resulting Assessments}

 We envisage an elicitation procedure where the agent is asked to state whether he accepts or rejects different gambles, or remains unresolved.
-The \demph{acceptability} of a gamble~$f$ on~$\pspace$ implies a commitment to engage in the following transaction: \begin{enumerate} \item the experiment's outcome $\omega\in\pspace$ is determined, \item the agent gets the---possibly negative---pay-off $f(\omega)$. \end{enumerate} By \demph{rejecting} a gamble, the agent expresses that he considers accepting that gamble unreasonable.
-Such statements are, for example, relevant when combining his statements with those of another agent.
+The \demph{acceptability} of a gamble~$f$ on~$\pspace$ implies a commitment to engage in the following transaction: \begin{enumerate} \item the experiment's outcome $\omega\in\pspace$ is determined, \item the agent gets the---possibly negative---pay-off $f(\omega)$. \end{enumerate} By \demph{rejecting} a gamble, the agent expresses that he considers accepting that gamble unreasonable, or, in other words, deems the gamble unacceptable.
+Such statements are, for example, relevant when combining his statements with those of another agent: when a gamble is accepted by one, but rejected by the other, there is a clear conflict.
 The agent is not forced to state either acceptance or rejection for a given gamble, but may choose to remain unresolved, e.g., because of a lack of information about the experiment.
 Note the difference in nature of these two statement types: Acceptability is operationally linked to gamble pay-offs.
 For rejection this link is only indirect, namely by referral to acceptability.

 The set of gambles the agent finds acceptable is denoted by~$\A_\acc\subseteq\linGs$; the set of gambles he rejects is similarly denoted by~$\A_\rej\subseteq\linGs$.
 Combined, they form his \demph{assessment} $\A\defeq\Adelim{\A_\acc}{\A_\rej}$; the set of all assessments is $\As\defeq\powset{\linGs}\times\powset{\linGs}$.